 Turks Row, London SW3 4TW

-Profile: If you have ever been shopping along King’s Road and seen stylish girls in a very elegant turquoise school uniform, you have had your first encounter with Garden House School.
-It consists of a nursery (for 3-4 year olds), a Girls’ School, and a Boys’ School.
+Profile: If you have ever been shopping along King’s Road and seen stylish girls in elegant turquoise school uniforms, you have had your first encounter with Garden House School.
+It consists of a nursery (for 3-4 year olds) just off Sloane Square, and a Girls’ School and Boys’ School near Burton Court.
 The Girls’ and Boys’ Schools are located in the same building, but girls and boys are taught separately, so if you like the single sex education model but would still like your child to establish friendships among both sexes, Garden House might be the right choice for you.
-Garden House is a relatively local school with most children coming from the Chelsea area, but it does draw some children from neighbouring places such as Parsons Green and South Kensington (conveniently, a school bus leaves Parsons Green at 8am every morning).
+Garden House is a relatively local school with most children coming from the Chelsea area, but it does draw some children from nearby neighbourhoods such as Parsons Green and South Kensington (conveniently, a school bus leaves Parsons Green at 8am every morning).

 It is not an academic hothouse, but rather tries to develop happy well-rounded children with daily sports exercises and a wide range of afterschool clubs (fencing, Judo, Ancient Greek, Mandarin, Drama and more).
-The Girls’ school seems to send a larger share of girls to leading boarding schools than other pre-preps in London (see Exit Results below for more on this).
+The Girls’ school seems to send a larger share of girls to leading boarding schools than other preps in London, although this may also be changing (see Exit Results below for more on this).

 The ISI inspection report highlights very good academic standards, particularly in English, Mathematics and the Sciences, and a high level of pastoral care:

 The school has many strengths of which the following are most significant:

 - Pupils attain good, and sometimes high standards, by the time they leave, largely as a result of effective teaching